Spring Lake, Michigan

 Spring Lake is a village in Ottawa County in the U.S. state of Michigan.
 The population was 2,497 at the 2020 census.
-The village is located within Spring Lake Township; the two share a ZIP code, which also serves most of the neighboring city of Ferrysburg.
+The village is located within Spring Lake Township.
+The two share a ZIP code, which also serves most of the neighboring city of Ferrysburg and slivers of Crockery Township in Ottawa County and Fruitport Township and the city of Norton Shores in Muskegon County.

 History

 In 1837, Captain Benjamin Hopkins purchased land in the area and built a mill.
 The place became known as "Hopkins Mill".
 In 1849, Thomas W. White and S.C.
 Hopkins recorded a plat with the name "Mill Point".
 A post office was established with that name in May 1851.
 In May 1867, the post office was renamed "Spring Lake", which was also the name of a station on the Detroit, Grand Haven and Milwaukee Railway (later part of the Grand Trunk Western Railroad).
 The Village of Spring Lake was incorporated in 1869.
 The post office continues to operate, with ZIP code 49456.